L3MON4D3/LuaSnip/DOC.md

   	when passing multiline strings via `[[]]` (default true).
   * `dedent`: remove indent common to all lines in `format`.
 Again, makes passing multiline-strings a bit nicer (default true).
+  * `repeat_duplicates`: repeat nodes when a key is reused instead of copying the node if it has a jump-index, refer to [jump-index](#jump-index) to know which nodes have a jump-index (default false).

 There is also `require("luasnip.extras.fmt").fmta`.
 This only differs from `fmt` by using angle-brackets (`<>`) as the default-delimiter.